Healthy Greek style tzatziki dip recipe

 Just chop up a carrot and some celery or red pepper sticks for dipping.

-A couple of quick tips
+A couple of quick tips for making this tzatziki dip

 - If you don’t have any lemons handy, a teaspoon of apple cider vinegar would be a good substitute for the lemon juice.